Scalable Energy-Based Models via Adversarial Training: Unifying Discrimination and Generation: Method

 \subsection{Learning JEM with adversarial training}

 The JEM framework successfully integrates generative modeling into classifiers, but its reliance on SGLD and EBM gradient (\cref{eq:ebm-grad}) causes significant training instabilities \citep{grathwohl2019your, duvenaud2021no} and results in poor sample quality.
-We address these limitations by replacing the SGLD-based JEM with an adversarial training (AT) approach inspired by AT-EBMs \citep{yin2022learning}.
+We address these limitations by replacing the SGLD-based JEM with an adversarial training (AT) approach inspired by AT-EBM \citep{yin2022learning}.

-Specifically, we replace the standard EBM gradient (\cref{eq:ebm-grad}) with a stabilized formulation:
+Concretely, we replace the standard EBM gradient (\cref{eq:ebm-grad}) with a stabilized formulation:

 where $\alpha(x) = 1-\sigma(-E_{\theta}(x))$ and $\beta(x) = \sigma(-E_{\theta}(x))$ are data-dependent scaling factors, and $\sigma$ denotes the logistic sigmoid function.
-This formulation preserves the structural form of \Cref{eq:ebm-grad} while introducing adaptive scaling factors that modulate gradient contributions according to the model's current energy assignments.
-According to \citet{yin2022learning}, these scaling factors stabilize training by providing automatic gradient regularization: as $-E_\theta(x)$ increases for $p_{\text{data}}$ samples, the corresponding scaling factor $\alpha(x) = 1 - \sigma(-E_\theta(x))$ approaches zero, thereby attenuating the gradient contribution from such samples and preventing numerical overflow; conversely, when $-E_\theta(x)$ becomes very negative for contrastive samples, $\beta(x) = \sigma(-E_\theta(x))$ approaches zero, preventing numerical underflow.
-In contrast, the standard EBM gradient (\Cref{eq:ebm-grad}) is unconstrained and permits $-E_\theta(x)$ to achieve arbitrarily large or small magnitudes, resulting in numerical instability during optimization.
+This formulation preserves the structural form of \Cref{eq:ebm-grad} while introducing adaptive scaling factors that modulate gradient contributions according to the model's current energy values.
+These scaling factors stabilize training by providing automatic gradient regularization \citep{yin2022learning}: when $-E_\theta(x)$ takes extreme values, the sigmoid saturation drives the corresponding scaling factor ($\alpha$ for $p_{\text{data}}$ samples, $\beta$ for contrastive samples) toward zero, attenuating gradient contributions and preventing numerical overflow and underflow.
+In contrast, the standard EBM gradient (\Cref{eq:ebm-grad}) is unconstrained and permits $-E_\theta(x)$ to grow unbounded, resulting in numerical instability.
+The corresponding training objective, whose gradient with respect to $\theta$ recovers \Cref{eq:user_grad_final}, can be written as a Binary Cross-Entropy (BCE) loss:

 This gradient formulation stabilizes training at the cost of limiting the EBM to modeling the support of $p_\text{data}$ rather than learning the full density.
+We provide a formal characterization of the learned distribution in Section \ref{sec:distribution_characterization}, where we show that the optimal solution under the joint discriminative-generative objective learns $f_\theta^*(x)[y] = \log p_{\text{data}}(y|x)$ on the support with constant marginal energy $E_\theta^*(x) = 0$.